andrewchambers/cc/README.md

 The code is heavily inspired by https://github.com/rui314/8cc as well as http://bellard.org/tcc/.
 I recommend studying the source code of 8cc before contributing here, as 8cc is currently far more mature.

-The compiler is implemented in Go.
-Go has excellent support for cross-platform code, tests, refactoring, analysis, documentation, code coverage, so we should try to use them.
+- The compiler is implemented in Go.

-The compiler currenty does no optimization, this is intentional.
-This may change in the future, but I would prefer a slow, but working program, to a broken program.
-100 percent test coverage is reachable with a simple backend.
+- The compiler *currenty* does no optimization, this is intentional.

-Contributions to this project are welcome, please discuss ideas on the project gitter before commencing work.
+- Contributions to this project are welcome, I will respond on gitter or via email.
-You will probably need to discuss progress/direction for various aspects of the compiler to avoid duplicate/wasted work.

-## Bug reports
+## Bugs

-Most things don't work, this is currently the state of affairs.
-If in doubt, write message in gitter before creating an issue.
-Failing test cases will be welcome once expected failures are part of the test runner.
+Yes.

 When the compiler is more mature, we can do automatic bug hunting using the following resources: